prateakb/triton-llama/FAQ.md

 **How does this help improve training data?**

 -   **Identifying Patterns**: By reviewing logged data, you can spot common issues or patterns.
 This information can help improve how the model responds or enhance the training data to cover gaps in knowledge.

+**Deployment Overview:**

+1.  **Set up Kubernetes Cluster**: Create a kubernetes cluster on (eg EKS) with enough power to handle the models.
+You may need to use node groups that support the triton server and provision instances with the GPUs needed in the node group.

+2.  **Use S3 for Models**: Set up an S3 bucket to keep the models and configure Triton to use this bucket.
+This bucket can be passed to the triton containers for the CLI argument `model-repo` . see [this link](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_repository.html)

+3.  **Deploy Triton on Kubernetes**: Use the official docker image provided by Nvidia and add layers to create custom images if needed.

+4.  **Set Up DataDog**: Install DataDog to collect data for telemetry and observability.